Myriam Sarachik: Academic career

 From 1962 to 1964 she held a postdoctoral appointment at the Bell Telephone Laboratories.
 At Bell Laboratories she demonstrated that magnetic impurities in a non-magnetic metal, which form local magnetic moments, can cause the electrical resistance of the alloy to increase at low temperatures.
-As the temperature lowers, the resistance for most metallic metallic materials will continue to decrease until it reaches a plateau.
+As the temperature lowers, the resistance for most metallic materials will continue to decrease until it reaches a plateau.
 However, some anomalous metallic materials will have a minimum resistance after which the resistance will increase even as the temperature is lowered.
 Sarachik showed that there was a one-to-one correspondence between the presence of local magnetic moments and the minimum of the resistance in metallic materials.
 Her experiments provided the first data that confirmed the Kondo effect.

 Despite advice from mentors that becoming a housewife or part-time teacher might suit her better, Sarachik joined the physics department of the City College of New York as an assistant professor in 1964.
 Three years later, in 1967, she was elevated to associate professor.
 In 1971, she became a full professor.
 In 1996, City College honored her by naming her as distinguished professor of physics.

 Sarachik's work was primarily in the field of low temperature condensed matter physics, in which she focused on molecular nanomagnets and novel phenomena in dilute two-dimensional electron systems.
 Some of her research sought to understand the metal-insulator transition, or the conditions under which an insulator can become a conductor.
 Experiments of this type must be performed near absolute zero.
 Sarachik also researched the transport and magnetic properties of semiconductors and quantum tunnelling.

 In 2020, Sarachik was awarded the American Physical Society (APS) Medal for Exceptional Achievement in Research for her "contributions to the physics of electronic transport in solids and molecular magnetism".
 She was president of APS in 2003, and was awarded the Oliver E. Buckley Condensed Matter Physics Prize in 2005.
 In 2008, she was elected to the governing council of the National Academy of Sciences.

 She was active in defending the human rights of scientists as a member and chair of the Committee on the International Freedom of Scientists of the APS, a long-time member of the Human Rights of Scientists Committee of the New York Academy of Sciences, and a board member of the Committee of Concerned Scientists.